robrwo/Plack-Middleware-Greylist/README.md

 If you customise this, then you need to ensure that the counter resets or expires counts after a set period of time, e.g. one minute.
 If you use a different time interval, then you may need to adjust the ["retry\_after"](#retry_after) time.

+You also need to ensure that the cache is shared between processes.

 ## callback

 This is a code reference for a function that is called when rate limits are exceeded.
 The function is called with a hash